opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 ### Timing commands

 Timing commands are used to separate output commands in time and to reorder the timing sequence of output commands.
 Time is always specified in milliseconds.
 The basic timing command is the _Wait(WaitTime_in_ms)_ command.
 The system will simply wait for the specified time.
 This does not necessarily mean that nothing is written on the output ports during that time.
 Output commands might have slipped into that wait period by time reordering commands.
-And software waveforms might be executed on some outputs; see Sec.~\ref{sec:Waveforms}.
+And software waveforms might be executed on some outputs; see Sec.
+[Software waveforms](#software-waveforms).
 For debugging purposes, a second, optional parameter called "Wait ID" can be specified
 ```CPP
 Wait(/*Time in ms*/WaitTime,/*optional Wait ID*/1234);
 ```